 Generally speaking, most property policies in the Israeli market require physical damage to the insured property and only then is the insured entitled to business interruption cover.
 The view in the market is that such policies are not triggered by covid-19.

-There are a few policies in the market (mainly issued to hotels) that include specific endorsements, under which booking cancellations due to the coronavirus may be covered, even in the absence of physical damage.
+There are a few policies in the market (mainly issued to hotels) that include specific endorsements, under which booking cancellations as a result of the pandemic may be covered, even in the absence of physical damage.
 In principle, and depending on the language of the policies, insurers have paid benefits under such specific endorsements.

-Until now, only very few liability claims have been filed, mainly against employers who breached instructions or against management of nursing homes for deaths of members due to covid-19.
+Until now, only very few liability claims have been filed, mainly against employers who breached instructions or against management of nursing homes for deaths of members as a result of covid-19.

 One class action was filed against D&Os of a company alleging misleading information in the company's financial reports regarding the implications of covid-19.